Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     # dpkg-reconfigure tzdata

+    If you prefer nano over vi, install it:
+    # apt install --yes nano

     # apt install --yes gdisk linux-headers-$(uname -r) linux-image-amd64 dpkg-dev

 4.6  Install ZFS in the chroot environment for the new system: